 State Legalization of Marijuana-Related Activities.
-The measure provides that no person or corporate entity could be arrested or prosecuted for the possession, cultivation, transportation, distribution, or consumption of various products derived from cannabis plants, including marijuana and hemp.
-The measure also provides that the manufacture, marketing, distribution, or sale between adults of equipment or accessories associated with the above products shall not be prohibited.
+The measure provides that no person or corporate entity could be arrested or prosecuted for the possession, cultivation, transportation, distribution, or consumption of various products derived from cannabis plants, including marijuana and industrial hemp.
+The measure also provides that the manufacturing, marketing, distribution, or sale between adults of equipment or accessories associated with the above products shall not be prohibited.
 In addition, the measure bars the use of California law enforcement personnel or funds to assist in the enforcement of federal laws relating to marijuana and provides that any person who "threatens the enjoyment" of the provisions of this measure is guilty of a misdemeanor.

 While the measure generally permits the use of marijuana, it authorizes the Legislature to impose standards restricting the use of marijuana by persons operating a motor vehicle or heavy machinery, or engaging in conduct that could affect public safety.
-Personal use of such marijuana products in enclosed or restricted public places could also be regulated.
+Personal use of marijuana products in enclosed or restricted public places could also be regulated.

 Regulation of Commercial Production.
 This measure requires that commercial production of marijuana products for recreational or religious use be regulated in a manner analogous to California's beer and wine industries.
 Commercial production of marijuana is defined in this measure as the production of more than 99 flowering female marijuana plants and 12 pounds of dried, cured flowers of marijuana.
 The production of a lesser amount is deemed personal use and is exempt from permitting, licensing requirements, or taxation.
-The measure also limits the commercial production of marijuana products to persons age 21 or older.
+The measure limits the commercial production of marijuana products to persons age 21 or older.
+The measure also requires that sufficient community outlets must be licensed in order to provide "reasonable access" to marijuana products consumed for recreational and religious purposes.

 Imposition of Fees and Taxes.
 The initiative allows, but does not require, the Legislature to license and impose fees on vendors who distribute marijuana products to persons 21 or older for recreational or religious use.
-Any such license or permit fee could not exceed \$1,000.
-In addition, the Legislature could place excise taxes on the commercial sale of such marijuana products up to \$10 per ounce of marijuana and up to \$2 per gram of concentrated marijuana.
-Under the terms of the measure, half of any excise tax revenues collected from marijuana sales shall support research, development, or promotion of the industrial and medicinal marijuana and hemp industries in California.
-For commercial hemp production, the measure prohibits any special zoning requirements, licensing fees, or taxes that are "excessive, discriminatory, or prohibitive."
+A license or permit fee could not exceed \$1,000.
+In addition, the Legislature could place an excise tax on the commercial sale of marijuana products of up to 10 percent of the retail price of the products.
+Such an excise tax would be in addition to any sales tax.
+Under the terms of the measure, half of any excise tax revenues collected from marijuana sales would support research, development, or promotion of the industrial hemp, "nutritional" marijuana (marijuana intended for consumption as food), and medicinal marijuana industries in California.
+For industrial hemp production, the measure prohibits any special zoning requirements, licensing fees, or taxes that are "excessive, discriminatory, or prohibitive."
 This measure also prohibits the taxation of marijuana products that are used for medical purposes.

-Marijuana Offenders.
+Release of Current Marijuana Offenders.
 The measure states that persons in prison or jail, or on parole or probation, convicted under current criminal statutes for marijuana-related activities made legal under this measure would be released from custody.
-In addition, the measure requires the deletion of marijuana-related criminal records for all persons currently charged with or convicted of legal violations related to marijuana products.
-The measure also requires the Attorney General to develop and distribute an application form for qualifying individuals to seek the destruction of such records upon the payment of a \$10 fee.
+In addition, the measure requires the deletion of marijuana-related criminal records for all persons who have been charged with or convicted of legal violations related to marijuana products.
+The measure also requires the California Attorney General to develop and distribute an application form for qualifying individuals to seek the destruction of such records upon the payment of a \$10 fee.